emissary-ingress/emissary/user-guide/getting-started.md

 ## Install the Ambassador Edge Stack

-The Ambassador Edge Stack (community version) is free and available for you to download [here](/user-guide/install).
+The Ambassador Edge Stack (community edition) is free and available for you to download [here](/user-guide/install).
+Check out [recommendations](/user-guide/product-requirements) for the best experience using the administrative interface, the [Edge Policy Console](/reference/dev-portal).

+### Other Install Options

+You can use [Docker](/about/quickstart) deploy the Ambassador Edge Stack.

 You can also choose to deploy the [Ambassador API Gateway](/user-guide/install-ambassador-oss) instead.

-Check out [recommendations](/user-guide/product-requirements) for the best experience using the administrative interface, the [Edge Policy Console](/reference/dev-portal).

 ## Browse Through Features